rherardi/adaptation-vectors/README.md

 ### `adaptation_vectors.py <p1> <p2>`

-p1 = time (in months) available for workers to adapt p2 = time (in months) required for workers to adapt
+p1 = time (in months) in which disruptive technology change occurs (max time available for workers to adapt) p2 = time (in months) needed for workers to adapt to technology change, i.e., to up-skill or re-skill

 ### Description